lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 #### LSP8MetadataURI:TokenId

+When metadata JSON is created for a tokenId, the URL COULD be stored in the minting contract storage.

-If the tokenId is a hash (type 3), first bytes4 represent the hash function Otherwise the first 4bytes MUST be 0x00000000
+If the tokenId is a hash (type 3), the first `bytes4` in the tuple of the `valueType`/`valueContent` represent the hash function.
+Otherwise the first `bytes4` MUST be `0x00000000`.

 ```json
 {